jenkinsci/urltrigger-plugin/README.md

 # URL Trigger Plugin

 Polls a URL and triggers a build when the content changes.
+Part of the xtrigger plugin suite.

 ## Supported Protocols